High pathogenicity avian influenza H7Nx has been confirmed in Victoria.

 Avian influenza viruses are divided into high pathogenicity and low pathogenicity pathotypes.

-HPAI H5Nx 2.3.4.4b viruses have recently been detected in dairy cattle and goats in the United States.
-These are the first known detections of HPAI H5Nx 2.3.4.4b in cattle and goats.
-It has also been reported that a person developed conjunctivitis following direct exposure to dairy cattle that were presumed to be infected.
-At the time of writing, the person was recovering.
+HPAI H5Nx 2.3.4.4b viruses have been detected in dairy cattle, goats and an alpaca in the United States.
+These are the first known detections of HPAI H5Nx 2.3.4.4b in cattle, goats and alpacas.

 If you suspect avian influenza in birds, immediately notify your private veterinarian, jurisdictional department of primary industries or equivalent or call the Emergency Animal Disease Hotline: 1800 675 888.